BenjaminTietz/BenjaminTietz/README.md

 ## What I'm Currently Learning 📚

 **Specific technologies/tools/frameworks:**
-I am currently learning the basics of Python and the Django framework, and am currently building a simple chat application.
+I am currently learning the basics of Python and the Django framework, and am currently building a backend for my vanilla JS Frontend Project "Join"

 **Best practices and principles:**
 I'm deepening my understanding of modern front-end development techniques and practices, including responsive design and web accessibility.